jpl-kyle/CISC-192/Assignments/array_operations.md

 My biggest challenge was my initial approach to the problem.
 I first tried putting in the first number to the array, and I realized that would make my code much harder to read, so I had to change my approach to put all the numbers in the array in one go.

+Also, after testing out the program a bit more after finishing all my weekly assignments just now, I noticed a bug in the ascending sort and realized it was because I assumed incorrectly about the indexing for the for loop.
+I put 4 instead of 5 when copying the arrays, thinking it would copy all values. (j<4 - i is not the same as i<5.)
+I think the mistake came from confusion from learning how to make bubble sort.
+I definitely have to be more careful polishing up code.

+I also added missing messages from the ascending and descending methods.

 ```cpp
 cout << "Number #1: ";
     if (!(cin >> numInput)) {  // Check if the first number is a number.